Jimmyl6413/about-me/README.md

 ---

-I am Jimmy, a student at High School of Telecommunication Arts and Technology.
-I was was born on January 16, 2008 in brroklyn, NY and grew up there ever since.
-I am now enrolled in a software engineering program at my school.
+I am Jimmy, a student at the High School of Telecommunication Arts and Technology.
+I was born on January 16, 2008 in Brooklyn, NY and grew up there ever since.
+I am now enrolled in a Software Engineering Program at my school.

 ### **Schedule**
-1. Algebra 2.
+1. Algebra 2

-2. Ap World History
+2. AP World History
-3. Big Honors History Project
+3. Big History Project Honors
 4. Lunch
-5. SEP(Software Engineering Program)
+5. SEP10 (Software Engineering Program)
 6. Chemistry
 7. English
-8. SPanish 2
+8. Spanish 2